 Arid Environments and Drought

-Arid environments are places that normally have very low rainfall, such as deserts.
+Arid environments normally have very low rainfall, such as deserts.
 Many arid environments are hot, causing water to evaporate faster than it can be replaced.

 The following are characteristics of arid environments: